 What are Dental Inlays and Onlays?

-Inlays/Onlays and overlays are commonly referred to as partial dental crowns and are often used to restore a tooth, strengthen it, and prevent further damage.
+Inlays/Onlays and overlays are commonly referred to as partial dental crowns and are often used to restore a weakened tooth, strengthen it, and prevent further damage.
 The affected tooth will be used as a base, and the inlay, onlay, or overlay, consisting of a ceramic composite or gold, will be placed on it, per the best treatment choice and the patient’s choice.
-A dental inlay only fills the space between the cusps of a tooth, while an onlay/overlay covers a larger area, including one or more cusps on the chewing surface of the tooth, essentially acting as a more extensive restoration than an inlay.
+A dental inlay only fills the space between the cusps of a tooth, while an onlay/overlay covers a larger area, including one or more cusps on the chewing surface of the tooth, essentially acting as a more extensive dental restoration than an inlay.

 Restorative Inlays

 An inlay is used to fill damage or decay within the cusp tips of the tooth (the raised points of a tooth).
 It is a custom-made filling that fits into the grooves of the tooth and does not extend over the cusps.
 Inlays are placed within the tooth’s center, where the chewing surface has been damaged or decayed, without covering the outer edges or cusps.
-They are often used to support the tooth structure when a cavity is too large for a regular filling but does not require a full crown.
-Inlays can be made from porcelain, composite resin, or gold, and they are bonded to the tooth.
+They are often used to support the natural tooth structure when a cavity is too large for a regular filling but does not require a full dental crown.
+Inlays can be made from porcelain or composite resin, or gold, and they are bonded to the tooth.

 Restorative Onlays